TheLancashireman/ledstrip85/README.md

 No arduino libraries were harmed during the construction of this application. :-)

 The project was derived from the original ledstrip sketch for an Arduino nano.

+The modes of operation are selected by the numerical keys on the remote-control handset:

+* 1 - All LEDs on.
+* 2 - Illuminates each LED in turn.
+* 3 - Cycles through all 8 combinations of on/off.
+One LED changes on each tick.
+* 4 - Cycles through all 8 combinations of on/off.
+One LED fades up or down during the change.
+* 5 - Cycles through the LEDs in turn.
+The change is gradual; at any time, one LED fades up while another fades down.
+* 6 - The intensity of each LED is controlled individually using six keys on the remote control.
+* 7 - Each LED turns on and off in a pseudo-random sequence.
+Each LED has its own sequence.
+* 8 - "Red" LED on, others off.
+* 9 - "Green" LED on, others off.
+* 0 - "Blue" LED on, others off.

+The on/off or standby key of the remote-control handset turns all the LEDs off.

+In the cycling and random modes, the speed of change is controlled by a pair of keys on the handset.

+In mode 6, the the intensity of each LED is controlled independently, each with a pair of keys on the handset.

+Look in rc.h for a mapping of the eight up/down keys.

 ## License, disclaimer etc.